- Current Students

 ● Have an IELTS band score of minimum 5.5 or TOEFL 500 (or equivalent)

 The course is delivered over 52 weeks.
 It includes 40 weeks of tuition and 12 weeks of term breaks.

 Delivery of this qualification combines trainer led theory classes, practical sessions involving small groups, individual and team activities, practical demonstrations and role plays.
 Computer based activities and projects will be undertaken using computer lab hardware and software

 Each unit of competency involves assessment tasks conducted in a range of contexts.
-Such assessment tasks include case studies, practical demonstrations, individual projects, portfolios of evidence, role plays and oral presentations.
+Such assessment tasks may include case studies, practical demonstrations, individual projects, report writing, portfolios of evidence, closed book examinations, role plays and oral presentations.